SimVascular/simvascular.github.io/documentation/svfsiplus/solver-input-file/readme.md

   <li> Context - parameters can only be found within the context of another parameter </li>
 </ul>

-If a value for a parameter is not valid svFSIplus will display an error message indicating where in the file the error occured.
+If a value for a parameter is not valid svFSIplus will display an error message indicating where in the file the error occurred.

 Some parameters are optional.
 There are two types of optional parameters
 <ul style="list-style-type:disc;">